MykhailoStratan/quizlet/README.md

 - WordsAPI

-To run the project in the development mode enter to the command line "run npm dev" on the main branch Also, you need to have .env file with the next environment variables:
+To run the project in the development mode enter to the command line "run npm dev" on the main branch Also, you need to have .env file in the root folder with the next environment variables:

 VITE_REACT_APP_FIREBASE_API_KEY